 Explored by Nadine Maffre of Le Long Weekend

-One of, if not the most famous castles in Germany, Neuschwanstein Castle is located in the southern state of Bavaria.
+One of, if not the most iconic landmarks in Europe, Neuschwanstein Castle is located in the southern state of Bavaria.
 It’s one of the youngest castles in the area, but that doesn’t take away from its attraction.

 As you’ll notice when you visit, it doesn’t lack anything when it comes to grandeur, and it even holds the lofty reputation of being the castle that inspired Disney’s “Sleeping Beauty” Palace.
 Commissioned in the late 19th century by King Ludwig II of Bavaria, it was near completion when the young king moved in, but he was only able to enjoy it for 4 years before his untimely death in 1886 (of which the cause is still surrounded by mystery).